Top Sites for Eco-Friendly & Sustainable Accommodation

 Consider booking with Fairbnb if you’re looking for a ‘more ethical version of Airbnb’.
 They are committed to supporting the UN Sustainable Development Goals, reinvesting in local communities, and fairly treating hosts and guests while putting people over profit.
 Read their full manifesto here.

-Created in 2019, Regenerative Travel brings together upscale, luxury eco-resorts from around the world.
+Created in 2019, Regenerative Travel is powered by an all-female core team and brings together upscale, luxury eco-resorts from around the world.
+They won several awards in 2021 and 2022 for their innovative vision.

-Each of their 53 Regenerative Resorts is selected based on their dedication to environmental and social impact.
+Each of their Regenerative Hotels is selected based on their dedication to environmental and social impact.
 Regenerative Travel makes certain that the eco-friendly hotels embody six standards:

 You can filter through accommodations ranging from adventure lodges to cozy cabins, to private villas and luxury safari camps.
 The listings also have thorough details on how the lodging is making a regenerative impact.
-Most of the resorts are located in the Americas (seven in North America, seven in Central America, and two in South America), followed by nine resorts in Asia.
-Regenerative Travel also has unique experiences tied to some of their resorts – such as visiting a cinnamon farm or releasing baby sea turtles.
+Hotels are listed across North and South America, Asia, Africa, Europe, and the Caribbean.
+Regenerative Travel also has unique experiences tied to some of its resorts – such as visiting a cinnamon farm or releasing baby sea turtles.

 Site experience:

 This site has a sleek, luxurious feel to it.
-Begin browsing by clicking “Regenerative Resorts” in the top navigation bar, or searching by region in the search bar.
+Begin browsing by opening the dropdown of "Destinations" or clicking “Regenerative Hotels” in the top navigation bar.
+Keep scrolling, as not all the listings are immediately visible when the page loads.
 Based on the highly curated selection, this might be another site to let your luxurious resort or regenerative experience decide where you book your next trip.

 Why book with them?